jboss-dockerfiles/drools/drools-wb/showcase/README.md

 Example of the above command response:

     CONTAINER ID        IMAGE                                         COMMAND                CREATED              STATUS              PORTS                                              NAMES
-    2a55fbe771c0        jboss/drools-workbench-showcase:6.2.0   ./standalone.sh -b 0   About a minute ago   Up About a minute   0.0.0.0:49159->8080/tcp, 0.0.0.0:49160->9990/tcp   drools-workbench-showcase
+    2a55fbe771c0        jboss/drools-workbench-showcase:6.2.0.Final   ./standalone.sh -b 0   About a minute ago   Up About a minute   0.0.0.0:49159->8080/tcp, 0.0.0.0:49160->9990/tcp   drools-workbench-showcase

-As you can see, the bind port to use for container's port <code>8080</code> is <code>49159</code>, so you can navigate to:
+As you can see, the bind port to use for container's port `8080` is `49159`, so you can navigate to:

     http://localhost:49159/drools-wb

 **No bind port for localhost**

-In case you run the container without using <code>-P</code> flag in the <code>docker</code> command, you can navigate to the application at:
+In case you run the container without using `-P` flag in the `docker` command, you can navigate to the application at:

     http://<container_ip_address>:8080/drools-wb